thestackcollective/curriculum-site/module4/pd/lessons/technical_writing_and_QA.md

 ## Technical Writing

-**Turing’s Believe it or Not (patent pending)**: You all have experience being a Technical Writer. _Gasp!_ The responsibilities of a Technical Writer (or Documentation Engineer) vary between companies but they tend to be responsible for creating clear, concise, and user-friendly documentation that helps users and internal teams understand the complexities of the product.
+**TheStackCollective’s Believe it or Not (patent pending)**: You all have experience being a Technical Writer. _Gasp!_ The responsibilities of a Technical Writer (or Documentation Engineer) vary between companies but they tend to be responsible for creating clear, concise, and user-friendly documentation that helps users and internal teams understand the complexities of the product.
 So, _surprise surprise_, you’ve done that with most of your projects in the README.

 ### Key Responsibilities: